 Stamp taxes are paid by affixing a revenue stamp on a taxable document.
-An agreement to transfer ownership title to real estate requires a stamp tax of progressive amounts generally ranging from \$200 to \$600,000 based on the purchase price provided in the agreement.
+An agreement to transfer the ownership title to real estate requires a stamp tax of progressive amounts generally ranging from \$200 to \$600,000, based on the purchase price provided in the agreement.
 A range from \$200 to \$480,000 will apply to an agreement entered into between 1 April 2014 and 31 March 2018.

 Registration and licence taxes are imposed when registering certain matters with respect to real estate with the appropriate local registry.
 The tax rate to register a transfer of ownership title to real estate is generally 2 per cent.
-A rate of 1.5 per cent will apply to registration regarding a transfer of land occurring between 1 April 2013 and 31 March 2017.
-The transfer of ownership title to certain qualified residential buildings that are acquired by an individual to reside in will be 0.3 or 0.15 per cent.
+A rate of 1.5 per cent will apply to a registration regarding a transfer of land occurring between 1 April 2013 and 31 March 2017, and a rate of 0.15 or 0.3 per cent will apply to a transfer of ownership title to certain qualified residential buildings that are acquired by an individual by 31 March 2017, to be used for residential purpose.

-Real estate acquisition taxes are imposed on a purchaser of real estate at a rate of 3 per cent (for land and for residential buildings) or 4 per cent (for non-residential buildings).
+Real estate acquisition taxes are imposed on a purchaser of real estate at a rate of 3 per cent (for land and for residential buildings), or 4 per cent (for non-residential buildings); provided that the reduced tax rate of 1.5 per cent will apply to residential lands that are acquired by 31 March 2018.